statisticalbiotechnology/cb2030/qa/pathway.md

 1. Are there any cases, regarding differential gene expression, where it's better to not perform a pathway analysis, where individual measurements are preferred?
   > It all depends on what you are interested in reporting as a result.

-1. Could you explain more about GSEA part in Jupyter notebook?
-I am confused about the input data.
-It seems like you select five top scoring data sets.
-Is it enrichment score?
-Which ranked list L do you use?
-  > No I list the top 5 pathways that stem from the gsea analysis.

-1. In the jupyter notebook for the gsea analysis the number of processes is set to 4, why is this and why is the default 1?
-  > This controls the speed the pathways are calculate, by allowing a different number of parallel processes.

 ## Permutation tests
-1. Also, when it is said that they "permute the phenotype labels" in step 2, does this mean that for each sample, we keep all gene expression data and just assign it a label (e.g. healthy/diseased, or whatever groups we are comparing), irrespective of its actual label?
+1. When it is said that they "permute the phenotype labels" in step 2, does this mean that for each sample, we keep all gene expression data and just assign it a label (e.g. healthy/diseased, or whatever groups we are comparing), irrespective of its actual label?
 Wouldn't this require a rather large number of samples to yield a good background distribution?
 Or is something else meant by permuting the labels?
   > Yes, your question is an accurate description of how a permutation tests work.

 1. In the gene enrichment analysis I didn´t really grasp how the null distribution is being calculated and it was a bit unclear to me why permutation of class labels gives better results than permutation of genes, and a better biological assessment?